dnorhoj/lectio.py/README.md

 ## How do i use this?

-To use this repository feel free to check the documentation [here](https://lectiopy.rtfd.io/).
+You can install this library via `pip`:

+    pip install lectio.py

+For a quickstart guide as well as some examples, you can read the documentation [here](https://lectiopy.rtfd.io/).

 ## Progress